 Home > Graduate Studies > Master of Arts in Teaching > On-Campus Programs

-Rockford College, in cooperation with Performance Learning Systems (PLS), also offers several graduate-level courses designed to provide practical, up-to-date teaching strategies for practicing educators.
+Rockford University, in cooperation with PLS 3rd Learning, also offers several graduate-level courses designed to provide practical, up-to-date teaching strategies for practicing educators.
 These courses are acceptable as an area of concentration in the Instructional Strategies program and as electives in all other programs.